-Nevada regulations require that you spend no more than 12 hours in driver mode within a 24-hour period.
+Nevada and Lyft regulations require that you spend no more than 12 hours in driver mode within a 24-hour period.

 State law makes it unlawful to take or attempt to take any passenger to a destination other than the one they've requested.
 Always make sure to take your passenger to their stated destination, or your Lyft driver account could be at risk.

 Lyft is available on and around the Las Vegas Strip.
 As a driver, you are responsible for familiarizing yourself with each casino and major venue's designated pickup and drop-off areas.